patricklouisw/aws-rest-crud/learning-docs/Access_control.md

 Lambda Authorizer is a lambda function which checks the authenticity of the request.

 API Gateway will always call the lambda authorizer before triggering the intended lambda function.
+1. Authorizer gets the context + token of request params
+2. Run lambda function
+    - Check validity and expiration of tokens such as id token, access token and refresh token.
+OR
+    - Get info from db for any relevant info to be passed down stream
+    - etc
+3. Return IAM principal + policy back to API gateway to allow/disallow accessed to the different endpoints
+    - This policies are usually cached, so we don't need to call almbda authorizer too many times

 **Set Up:**
 1. s